 After copper canisters are placed into an appropriate disposal section, the tunnel will be filled with bentonite clay.
 This clay will serve as a barrier to protect the canisters against corrosion and minor bedrock movements.

 The last barrier consists only of granitic rocks.
 Their purpose is to isolate waste.
 They provide a stable chemical environment and protection against events at the soil level.
 However, bedrock contains underground water, which leaks through cracks in the rock.
 Even if radioactive substances release beyond a canister and penetrate through the clay layer, they will be trapped by minerals and microporous rock.

 The bedrocks and their considerable depth will allow spent nuclear fuel to be isolated from the public and the environment for at least 100,000 years.

 If everything will proceed according to the plan, the Government of Sweden will issue a permit for repository construction in 2020 and the first canisters will be disposed already in 2029.
 The repository will be operated further for 60 years and then will be permanently closed.

-A special fund for repository construction makes up currently 62 billion SEK (over six billion EUR).
+The Swedish Nuclear Waste Fund makes up currently about 60 billion SEK (over six billion EUR).
 The fund was established in the 1980s, the money is allocated to the fund for every kWh produced.
 The amount of allocations is revised every three years.

-Retrieval of spent fuel canisters from the geological repository for further processing might be possible in 100,000 years.
+Retrieval of spent fuel canisters from the geological repository for further processing might be possible.
 Future generations will decide if it is needed.
 Sweden has provided technical capabilities for this purpose.